 = Initial product cost is between $6 and $50

 = Initial product cost is between $51 and $150

 = Initial product cost is $151 or more

 Omnitrition Ingredients – What is in Omnitrition?

-According to Omnitrition, the company itself provides full nutritional information as well as a complete Omnitrition ingredients list.
+According to Omnitrition, the company itself provides full nutritional information and a complete Omnitrition ingredients list.
 However, you must be an Independent Marketing Associate (aka distributor) or be purchasing under such a person to get access to their website and the information.

-While there are as of yet no studies or other research focusing on Omnitrition products or diet plans, there have been some studies conducted on many of its ingredients.
-Primarily, there is a small body of research with mixed results regarding the use of hCG for weight loss.
+While no studies or other research are focusing on Omnitrition products or diet plans, some studies have been conducted on many of its ingredients.

 Additionally, the study did not validate its purported effectiveness in stimulating weight loss through fat redistribution nor in reducing feelings of hunger.